artkoder/cat-weather-new/docs/flowers.md

 - Keep greetings optimistic and conversational, reserving urgent alerts for severe weather notes from the scheduler.
 - Pair botanical details with sensory language (color, fragrance, scale) to maintain warmth without sounding flowery or exaggerated.
 - Close with a gentle call-to-action when relevant (e.g., encouraging submissions or tagging growers) while respecting channel guidelines.

+## Seasonal asset selection
+- Filter candidate assets by the requested season and permit neighbors (e.g., spring pulls late-winter and early-summer photos) only when the primary season queue is empty.
+The preview should call out when a fallback season photo appears so editors can double-check the vibe.
+- Attempt up to ten unique asset combinations before shrinking the media group.
+Each retry swaps in fresh photos that still pass the seasonal gate, so degradation happens only after the pool truly runs dry.
+- When the generator finally reduces the number of frames, expose an "Attempts" counter in the operator preview header (e.g., `Attempts: 7/10`) so staff understand how aggressively the system searched before downgrading.